emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 ### 515F and 806R for V4

 Now we want to try 515F and 806R for the V4 region.
-Below information from [Earth Microbiome](https://earthmicrobiome.org/protocols-and-standards/16s/) and Apprill et al 2015.
+Below information from [Earth Microbiome](https://earthmicrobiome.org/protocols-and-standards/16s/).

+Earth Microbiome:

 515F forward primer, barcoded
 Field descriptions (space-delimited):